GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 Rogers, R., Sánchez-Querubín, N., & Kil, A. (2015).
 Issue mapping for an ageing Europe.
 Amsterdam University Press. https://library.oapen.org/handle/20.500.12657/33128

-{% endcapture %} {% include card.html header="Activity - ..." text=text %}

-{% capture text %}

-{% endcapture %} {% include card.html header="Activity - ..." text=text %}
+{% endcapture %} {% include card.html header="Relationships between topics - Alluvial diagram" text=text %}

 ## Visualisation tools

 Many of the text analysis tools listed on the previous page can create visualisations of the data.
-Check out the Voyant tools [activity](https://griffithunilibrary.github.io/data-vis-basics/content/5-voyant.html) to explore a series of articles from The Conversation as an example.
+Check out the Voyant tools [activity](https://griffithunilibrary.github.io/data-vis-basics/content/5-voyant.html) to explore a series of articles from *The Conversation* as an example.

 In addition to these analysis tools, the following can be used to create visualisations for structured, categorical data or tabular data:
 - MS Excel and other spread sheet programs
 - [RawGraphs](https://rawgraphs.io/ ) open source program (free) developed at the Density Design Research Lab of the Politecnico di Milano
-- computational code such as R & Python.
+- computational code including R & Python.

 ## Create a publication quality image of your visualisation

+Explore the easiest tools and the steps to convert visualisations into publication quality images in these [lessons](https://griffithunilibrary.github.io/data-vis-basics/content/4-convert.html).

 -----